Strategy When Drug Use is Reason for a Crime

 But I also have an eye towards trying to help the person, not only out of the jam they're in but also future jams, and help them as human beings who are potentially going to kill themselves using all of these drugs.
 I've been in this situation many times, having practiced for almost three decades.
 I've seen the destruction that drugs can have on a person's life and family.
 I know how to help people.

-I know what it takes to get an overall resolution and develop a game plan—not just talking to the person but talking to the family.
-My allegiance is always to the client, but I want to hear from the family too because a lot of times, the family can give me some compelling insight that can help not only resolve the case but set up a game plan that truly helps the person, and in turn, helps their family.
+My allegiance is always to the client, but I value the insights that the family can provide.
+Their perspective can often be the missing piece that helps not only resolve the case but also set up a game plan that truly helps the person, and in turn, helps their family.

 Defending Drug Crimes in California

 If you're looking for the best and you've got a drug case, or you have a family member that has a drug case and the drugs are the basis for the crime, then pick up the phone.
 Make the call.
 Ask for a meeting with Ron Hedding.
-Sometimes people hallucinate and take so many drugs, and commit a crime.
+Sometimes, people hallucinate, take so many drugs, and commit a crime.
 They see things that aren't there.